liamse/learn_cases/webpack-jest/README.md

 How to use `facebook jest` to test through webpack.
 [Facebook](https://facebook.github.io/jest/docs/en/webpack.html) wrote a documnet about how to use Jest with Webpack.

+ Jest uses Jasmine underneath.
+If you know Jasmine, already know a lot about Jest.

 ## Requirement Modules

 ```json